-An investment in URF Notes carries risks that could affect their performance, including loss of investment and income.
+affect their performance, including loss investment and income.
 The Issuer does not guarantee the market price of URF Notes nor any particular rate of return.
 An outline of some of the risks that apply to an investment in the Issuer is set out in Section 3.
 You are urged to consider this Section of the Prospectus carefully before deciding to apply for URF Notes.

-Exposure Period

-The Corporations Act prohibits the Issuer from processing Applications to subscribe for URF Notes under this Prospectus in the seven day period after the date of the lodgement of the Original Prospectus and this period was extended by ASIC for a further seven days (Exposure Period).
+Exposure Period The Corporations Act prohibits the Issuer from processing Applications to subscribe for URF Notes of under this Prospectus in the seven day period after the date of the lodgement of this Prospectus (Exposure Period).
+This period may be extended by ASIC by up to a further seven days.
 This period is to enable this Prospectus to be examined by market participants prior to the raising of funds.
 The examination may need to be dealt with in accordance with Section 724 of the Corporations Act.
 Applications received during the Exposure Period will not be processed until after expiry of that period.
 No preference will be conferred on Applications during the Exposure Period.